amptea/HealthEye/USAGE_GUIDE.md

 # Elderly Home Monitoring System - Usage Guide

 ## Overview
-This system monitors daily electricity and gas usage for elderly residents to detect potential medical emergencies.
-It uses historical data from Amazon Bedrock Knowledge Base and advanced anomaly detection to identify unusual usage patterns.
+This system monitors daily electricity and gas usage for elderly residents and decides whether to notify caregivers using an agentic process that combines deterministic checks and LLM reasoning on Amazon Bedrock.
+It uses:
+- Knowledge Base retrieval for location/dwelling historical norms
+- Statistical anomaly detection for daily usage
+- Snooze (core memory) and resident profiles
+- An escalation and acknowledgement loop with visible state

 ## Key Features
 - **Real-time Monitoring**: Track daily usage patterns